Admin ConsoleOversight & VisibilityEvent Logging

 Product switcher

-2. Select ReportingEvent logs from the navigation:
+2. Select ReportingEvent logs.

-Event logs
+Event identifier

 note

-Each Event is associated with type code (1000, 1001, etc.) that identifies the action captured by the event.
-Type codes are used by the Bitwarden Public API to identify the action documented by an event.
+Events are associated with a type code (1000, 1001, etc...) that identifies the action captured by the event.
+Type codes are used by the

 User events